sogaiu/janet-examples/doc/janetuary-examples-2025.md

 ## Example Content

-Note that, at a bare minimum, as stated near the end of the [Adding Examples section](https://github.com/janet-lang/janet-lang.org#adding-examples) of the janet-lang.org repository `README`:
+Note that, at a bare minimum (as stated near the end of the [Adding Examples section](https://github.com/janet-lang/janet-lang.org#adding-examples) of the janet-lang.org repository `README`):

 > Make sure that your example has correct janet syntax, as syntax
 > errors will cause the entire site to not build.

+Apart from this, please find below:

+* hints for helpful examples (e.g. what sorts of examples might be good to have)
+* conventions (e.g. expressing return and error values)
+* coping with oddities (e.g. what to do when behavior and docs conflict)

 ### Hints for Helpful Examples